cdsap/Talaiot/README.md

 ### Publishers
-In terms of publishing Talaiot include some default Publishers, but at the same time you can extend it and create your publisher for your requirements
+In terms of publishing Talaiot includes some default Publishers, but at the same time you can extend it and create your publisher for your requirements

 #### Predefined Publishers